kubukoz/blog/mdoc/asking-better-questions.md

 ## Search

-In general, exploration in search of a solution can be very productive, and serve as a great learning experience.
+In general, exploration in search of a solution can be very productive, and serve as a great learning experience too.
 There are many places to look in, though, so here are a couple ideas to get you started.

 ### Search engines